JiriHoffmann/cis357-FinalProject/README.md

 ### Version Release

 Just like Google, Apple provides developers with ***scheduled releases***, although Google allows more fine-tuning in this case.
-So this and following parts give you options to select when and how the new app/version will be released once the review is approved.
+So this and the following parts give you options to select when and how the new app/version will be released once the review is approved.

 ### Almost ready

 Now that you have most of the submission form filled out, you will have to check some of the other tabs on the left side.
 For the first release, the most important one is ***App privacy***, as it is a requirement to provide a privacy policy.
 Then check out ***Pricing and Availability*** to select both country and device availability as well as pricing if the app is not free.
 With all these steps done you are most likely to submit the app.
 Hit the ***App Store*** tab and you should see a blue ***Submit for Review*** button.
 If you missed any parts you will see a red error box telling you what else you need to do.

 **And...
-That’s it!**
+That’s it!**  :tada::balloon::tada: